Skip to main content

 Common Questions Answered

-How much is Blackstone planning to raise through its data‑center bond, and what purpose does the bond serve?
+How much capital is Blackstone planning to raise through its data center bond?